Nature follows seasons and cycles.

-Some people like to toggle back and forth between winter and summer foods (both of which can be quite satiating) using targeted ketogenic diet approach (i.e. consuming some fast acting carbs around your workout) or a cyclic ketogenic approach (a day or two a week where you consume more carbs).
+Some people like to toggle back and forth between winter and summer foods (both of which can be quite satiating) using a targeted ketogenic diet approach (i.e. consuming some fast-acting carbs around your workout) or a cyclic ketogenic approach (a day or two a week where you consume more carbs).

 Cian Foley (pictured below before his second physique competition) mixes it up within the day, with one meal being high protein, another being high fat and another being high carb.
 This can add more variety and potentially more micronutrients.